Aether CLI

 The best experience feels like a handoff.

-A good product creates the session over API, hands the user one clear launch path, and keeps checkpoints, approvals, and commits in the hosted flow.
-Aether just opens that exact workspace locally.
+The best handoff starts with the service creating the session over API, giving the user one clear launch path, and keeps checkpoints, approvals, and commits in the hosted flow.
+Aether CLI just opens that exact workspace locally.

 01